a11yproject/a11yproject.com/src/posts/2021-08-14-reviewing-a-design-for-accesibility.md

 ## What to do: annotate

 By adding annotations about the semantics and accessibility of elements on a page we can remove barriers to access.
-The best way to do annotations might be sticky notes on a printout or comments on a Figma file, or something else.
+The best way to do annotations might be sticky notes on a printout or [adding comments on a Figma file](https://help.figma.com/hc/en-us/articles/360041068574), or something else.
 The important thing is that we want to be clear and explicit.

 Here are a handful of things that I've found give good value / effort balance when reviewing a design for accessibility.